czhou578/Thomas-Sowell-Notes/Intellectuals-And-Race.md

 business organizations by community activist organizations, using a variety of tactics, according to the National Community Reinvestment Coalition

-equality -> inequities -> discrimination, equality is not automatic!!!

 Tracing intergroup differences is long with little emotional benefit.
 Instead, the powerful think they are superior and the weak think they are opressed; has destroyed many societies.